farbodtaymouri/Books-Papers/Leadership/Azure Well-Architected Framework/AI/Notes.md

 It is essential to consider all Azure Well-Architected Frameworks pillars collectively, including their trade-off and apply each pillar to the functional and non-functional requirments of the workload.

 ## Reliability
+Outages and malfunctions are serious to any workloads.
+A reliable workload must survive and continue to consistently provides its inteded functionality.
+It must be __resilient__ so that it can detect and recover from the failure whithin and accepted timeframe.
+It must also be __available__ so that users can access the workload during the promised time at the promised quality level.
+Note that, Workload architecture should consider reliability assurance in __application coide, infrastructure, and operations__.

 When running any AI workloads on Azure the general reliability considerations in Azure Well-Architected framework must be applied.
 However, for AI workloads the reliability of the __model training, hosting, and inferencing__ is important.

 | **Design principle** | **Considerations** |